 P2 Wastes Its Setting and Premise

 One definitely gets the impression of where P2’s creators wanted to go with their premise.
 The setting, the cast, Alexandre Aja – everything was in place for a fun, edgy cat-and-mouse thriller.
 Yet somehow the execution fails to bring all these elements together in any satisfying way.
 That’s not to say that P2 is boring.
 Certainly director Franck Khalfoun keeps P2 clipping along at a lively pace.
 On the one hand, P2 isn’t bogged won with long lulls in action.
 Still P2 never feels like an ‘edge-of-your-seat’ thriller.
+To some extent, P2 suffers from Khalfoun’s inability to fully exploit the movie’s setting.
+Underground parking garages are just inherently creepy.
+Nevertheless, Khalfoun fails to use his setting’s corners and shadows often enough to drum up the requisite suspense.

 When we get the expected ‘stalk-and-chase’ scenes, they fail to elicit much in the way of genuine tension.